 Hosea 14:4: I will heal their backsliding, I will love them freely: for My anger is turned away from him.

 Joel 2:13: And rend your heart, and not your garments, and turn unto YAHWEH, your Elohim: for He is favorable and compassionate, slow to anger, and of great kindness, and He repents of the harm.

 Jonah 4:9: And YAHWEH said to Jonah, Do you do well to be angry for the gourd?
 And he said, I do well to be angry, even unto death.
 (Jonah’s selfish anger.)

 Micah 7:18: Who is an Elohim like You, that pardons iniquity, and passes by the violation of the remnant of His heritage?
 He does not retain His anger for ever, because He delights in kindness.

 Nahum 1:3: YAHWEH is slow to anger, and great in power, and will not at all acquit the wicked.
 YAHWEH has His way in the whirlwind and in the storm, and the clouds are the dust of His feet.

 John 7:23: If a human being receives circumcision on The Sabbath Day in order that The Law of Moses might not be broken, are you angry at Me because I have made a human being completely healthy on The Sabbath Day?
-(RTNC - Re-Thinking The New Covenant) (The anger of the scribes and Pharisees toward The Messiah.)
+(The anger of the scribes and Pharisees toward The Messiah.)

 Matt.
-5:22: But I say to you that whoever is angry with his brother without a reason shall be liable to the judgment.
-And whoever says to his brother, ‘Raca!’ shall be in liable to The Sanhedrin.
-But whoever says, ‘You fool!’ shall be liable to the hell of fire.
-(RTNC) (YAHUSHUA to the religious leaders.)
+5:22: But I say to you that whoever is angry with his brother without a reason will be liable to the judgment.
+And whoever says to his brother, ‘Raca!’ will be in liable to The Sanhedrin.
+But whoever says, ‘You fool!’ will be liable to the hell of fire.
+(YAHUSHUA to the religious leaders.)

 Mark 3:5: And having looked all around at them with wrath, being grieved because of the hardness of their hearts, He said to the man, “Extend your hand!”
 And he extended it.
 And his hand was restored healthy, like the other one.